Biography & Awards

 Daniel C. Ludois

-Jean van Bladel Associate Professor of Electrical & Computer Engineering
+Professor of Electrical & Computer Engineering, H.I.
+Romnes Faculty Fellow

 Daniel Ludois received his Ph.D. in electrical engineering from the University of Wisconsin–Madison in 2012 and B.S. in Physics from Bradley University in 2006.
-Dr. Ludois currently serves as a Jean van Bladel Associate Professor of Electrical and Computer Engineering in UW–Madison’s College of Engineering and is an Associate Director of the internationally renowned Wisconsin Electric Machines and Power Electronics Consortium (WEMPEC).
+Dr. Ludois currently serves as a Professor of Electrical and Computer Engineering in UW–Madison’s College of Engineering and is the Research & Innovation Director of the internationally renowned Wisconsin Electric Machines and Power Electronics Consortium (WEMPEC).

-Dr. Ludois’s research focus has been on broadening the horizons of capacitive coupling via new dielectric materials and high frequency power electronics.
+Dr. Ludois’s research focus has been on broadening the horizons of power conversion by leveraging new dielectric materials, capacitive coupling and high frequency power electronics.
 Applications include compact wireless power transfer for mobile and rotating equipment, brushless electric machine bearing current mitigation, electrostatic (e-field) machinery, and dual energy cores for integrated inductor-capacitors.
+More recent research directions include the application of switch mode power electronics to HF-Band communications, co-design of power semiconductor devices, and offshore energy harvesting.
+Dr. Ludois has published >80 papers and has >35 issued and pending patents collectively.
+Courses in his repertoire include ECE 411 “Introduction to Electric Drives,” ECE 711 “Dynamics and Control of AC Drives,” and ECE 713 “Electromagnetic Design of AC Machines.”

 Awards/Honors